fjbarrett/imdb-ratings-to-json-browser/README.md

 ## Purpose

 The purpose of this tool is to create a consolidated list of user ratings and make them portable to chat.openai.com.
-Currently, copying and pasting the entire .csv from IMDb is not possible with a substantial amount of ratings.
+Currently, copying and pasting an entire ratings.csv from IMDb is not possible if a user has a substantial amount of ratings.

 ## Live view